 Access the Local Digital Roadmaps and view a full list of the organisations that are included in each Local Digital Roadmap Footprint, below.

-NHS England regional teams are working with these footprints to support the ongoing development of their LDRs – an early focus is on STP alignment, the approach to information sharing, and delivery plans for the ten universal capabilities (underpinned by national services, standards or infrastructure).
+NHS England regional teams are working with these footprints to support the ongoing development of their LDRs – with a focus on Sustainability and Transformation Plan alignment, approach to information sharing, and universal capability delivery plans.
 The national team is looking at developing insights from the LDRs and identifying exemplars.